TestSubjectUser/Next-Learning/Notes.md

 imported png as stored as onject so have to access it's src proprty which contains path, but next's Image does'nt require it

 https://nextjs.org/docs/app/getting-started/css

+in react we're using client components out of the box

+in next by default they are react server component,

+- Using client components Efficiently. usePathName hook gives currently active path.

+add 'use client' far down to component tree as possible. we can create a smaller component that uses client side rendering.

+Images with unknown Dimentions fill prop to fill th available space

+setup basic DataBase:
+npm install better-sqlite3
+this package will allow us to work with sqlite database which can be used locally without setting up any extra DB

+initdb will create existing Db if exists otherwise creates new, and contains dummy data. than run node initdb.js and we gets sqlite db

+Fetching data by Leveraging NextJS & Fullstack capabilities.

+we don't need to use useEffect and fetch, we can directly reach out to database. and write that in lib dir.

+.run() is used to insert/change data
+.all() is used to fetch data, all rows and .get() for single row

+because of async wrapped to func it will return promise, and we can also use async in react components as well now in next

+- Adding a loading page